 So, you have a merkle chain of blocks, each block containing a merkle patricia tree of merkle dags.
 You have a recursive snark that proves the chain, and everything in it, is valid (no one created tokens out of thin air, each transaction merely moved the ownership of tokens) And then you prove that the new block is valid, given that rest of the chain was valid, and produce a recursive snark that the new block, which chains to the previous block, is valid.

-A blockchain is a merkle chain and a reliable broadcast channel.
-In Bitcoin, the reliable broadcast channel contains the entire merkle chain, which obviously does not scale, and suffers from a massive lack of privacy, so we have to introduce the obscure cryptographic terminology “reliable broadcast channel” to draw a distinction that does not exist in Bitcoin.
+A blockchain is a merkle chain and a total order broadcast channel.
+In Bitcoin, the total order broadcast channel contains the entire merkle chain, which obviously does not scale, and suffers from a massive lack of privacy, so we have to introduce the obscure cryptographic terminology “total order broadcast channel” to draw a distinction that does not exist in Bitcoin.
 In Bitcoin the merkle vertices are very large, each block is a single huge merkle vertex, and each block lives forever on an ever growing public broadcast channel.
 It is impractical to produce a recursive snark over such huge vertices, and attempting to do so results in centralization, with the recursive snarks being created in a few huge data centers, which is what is happening with Ethereum’s use of recursive snarks.
-So we need to structure the data as large dag of small merkle vertices, with all the paths through the dag for which we need to generate proofs being logarithmic in the size of the contents of the reliable broadcast channel and the height of the blockchain.
+So we need to structure the data as large dag of small merkle vertices, with all the paths through the dag for which we need to generate proofs being logarithmic in the size of the contents of the total order broadcast channel and the height of the blockchain.

 If Bob wants to pay Carol on layer one, he constructs a proof that the transaction is valid, the transaction gets incorporated into the state of a shard, or several shards that he is sharing, the proof gets incorporated into the proof that the shard is valid, he sends that proof and transaction to Carol, who can subsequently use that proof, that transaction, and that transaction output (a transaction output that can only be used to generate a transaction in a shard that Carol is sharing, but Bob is not necessarily sharing).
 Which transaction that Carol later generates will likely make payment to Dave in yet another shard that neither she nor Bob is sharing.